Why do you train?

 Since for most of us the goal is longevity, you should stick to two or three days a week of hard training (depending on age and abiity).
 The other days are for light training sessions, such as technique study or drilling.
 If there are days when you train twice a day, one of the sessions needs to be light and should be done after your more intense session.

 Injuries can happen in any contact sport, but an injury from not tapping is a different story.
 We all get caught in submissions.
 It happens.
 But do not let your ego get in the way.
 Tap before it hurts, not after.
 The more you tap, the more you learn.

 Next, listen to your body.
 You know your body better than anyone else and if it is telling you it needs a break then listen.
 Some light rolling or drilling might be a better agenda for that day.
 Let your body – not your ego – determine how hard you train.

 That being said there is definitely a difference in the feeling between your body really needing a break, and just being lazy.
 Develop the discipline to be able to recognize the difference!

 Do Mobility and Recovery Work Every Day

 There is no off day for mobility work.
 You should be working every day to improve your range of motion.
 You should work just as hard, if not harder on your mobility as you on your training.
 Find a routine that works for you.
 Spend ten to twenty minutes a day working your mobility.
 And one day a week spend 45 minutes to an hour on just corrective work.

 Eat Real Food!

 The best diet is one you can stick to.
 Find a style of eating that works for you.
-The bottom line on all diets is the focus should be on real food.
-Eat until you are full, but not stuffed.
-Drink plenty of clean water.
-Let loose once in a while.
-Individual diets may vary when it comes to nutrient timing or macro-nutrient ratios, but the concepts behind good nutrition are all the same.
+The bottom line on all diets is the focus should be on real high quality food and drink plenty of water.
+Letting loose once in a while is OK, don’t sweat it.